ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/security/deserialization-security.dotnet.markdown

 {PANEL: `DefaultRavenSerializationBinder`}

-Use the `DefaultRavenSerializationBinder` convention and its methods to block the deserialization of suspicious namespaces and object types and to allow the deserialization of trusted object types.
+Use the `DefaultRavenSerializationBinder` convention and its methods to block the deserialization of suspicious namespaces and object types or allow the deserialization of trusted object types.

 Define a `DefaultRavenSerializationBinder` instance, use the dedicated methods to forbid or allow the deserialization of entities, and register